0xSero/partisia-docs/docs/node-operations/register-your-node.md

 There are three prerequisites for registering:

 1. You have staked the minimum amount of tokens (see [Get MPC tokens](get-mpc-tokens.md))
-1. You have completed your KYC/KYB, and it is verified (you will have received a verification e-mail).
+2. You have completed your KYC/KYB, and it is verified (you will have received a verification e-mail).
 Write down your Synaps Session ID
-1. You have a reader node running that is up-to-date with the rest of the network, see below how to check this
+3. You have a reader node running that is up-to-date with the rest of the network, see below how to check this
+4. You need to have [gas](../pbc-fundamentals/byoc/introduction-to-byoc.md) in your account

 ## Registering the node